oldcomputerjunk/oldcomputerjunk.github.io/_posts/2022-11-12-cheap-smart-speaker-teardown-part2.markdown

 Along the way I found a GitHub repo where someone had aggregated information on quite a few similar speaker products.
 This proved helpful.

-## Preliminary search for code and CVE's
+## Preliminary search for code and other information

 I did find some interesting things, I might come back to that later.